cccbr/runningatower/content/docs/040-Finance/index.md

 These may be determined in consultation with the tower authority.
 If there are no fixed fees it is not unusual to expect voluntary donations from visiting bands and individuals.

+Avoid having a 'box on the wall', especially for downstairs rings, as these will invite theft and damage.

 ![Electronic donation](donate_350.jpg)

 Consider having an electronic payment system for fees and casual donations.
-Avoid having a 'box on the wall', especially for downstairs rings, as these will invite theft and damage.

-Include a request for Gift Aid which enables tax to be reclaimed.
+These may involve a commission charge which, although low, reduces the donation received.
+Implementing this should involve the PCC and PCC treasurer which may allow gift aid to be recovered and ensure that payments for ringing can be captured in an appropriate account.
+N.B.
+Request for Gift Aid, enabling tax to be reclaimed, only applies to charities and HMRC registered charitable groups.

 ## Payment of Fees